Elk antipredator behavior: Cow/calf winter herd

-Bull Winter Herd
+Bull winter herd

 A bull winter herd is one that only consists of male elk, when they split off from the main herd for the winter.
 Bull groups showed little to no response to the presence of wolves in their grazing habits.
-When wolves were not in the area, 56.3-69.7% of their diet was grazed foods and these numbers stayed around the same levels at 60.3-72.1% when wolves were present.
+When wolves were not in the area, 56.3-69.7% of their diet was grazed foods.
+These numbers stayed at similar levels at 60.3-72.1% when wolves were present.

-The result of all of these changes in habitat and diet resulted in both sexes of elk eating more of a similar diet than normal even though the groups were strongly segregated.
+The result of all of these changes in habitat and diet resulted in both sexes of elk eating a more similar diet than usual even though the groups were strongly segregated.

-Vigilance Level
+Vigilance level

 If elk are not alert, they cannot determine the current level of risk.
 It has been found that vigilance of an animal will increase as the risk of predation increases (Lung and Childress, 2006).
 Elk seem to be able to sense their predators up to three kilometers away, with the herbivores becoming most alert when their predators are within one kilometer or less of the herd.

 For example, if a pack of wolves happens to be further than three kilometers away, then the vigilance of the elk does not heighten because the current risk factor of the wolves has been evaluated as nonexistent.
 The number of wolves in the pack approaching the herd also affects the amount of vigilance observed in elk herds.
 There is a much stronger reaction if the pack consists of more than ten wolves.
 An elk associates a full pack with more danger and less of a chance of being able to run the carnivores off.

 Reproductive cows often show more alertness than bulls.
 For the first six months of their newborn calf's life, the mother spends at least 25% of their time scanning their surroundings compared to bulls who spend less than 10% of their time alert for predators.
 Come fall, the yearling is old enough to look out for itself and the vigilance of its mother decreases slightly since she no longer has to keep an eye out for predators for two bodies and can focus solely on her own protection (Lung and Childress, 2006).